• Skip to primary navigation

 I'm always looking for little single serving desserts for when you want just a little treat.
 And this easy vegan mug brownie recipe totally hits the sweet spot!

 I think this has the BEST brownie texture, it's not an overly fudgy brownie, but it's also not cake-like but a perfect combination of the two.
+Check out these other delicious vegan recipes like this; Vegan Funfetti Cake or these Vegan Hand pies.

 Why you'll love this recipe